 Ch/Bi 231.
 Advanced Topics in Biochemistry.
 6 units (2-0-4); third term.
-Transcriptional regulation in eukaryotes.
-Topics: the subunit structure of eukaryotic RNA polymerases and their role in transcriptional regulatory units; general and specific transcription factors; developmental regulatory circuits and factors; structural motifs involved in DNA binding and transcriptional initiation and control.
-Instructors: Parker, Campbell.
+Transcriptional Regulation in Eukaryotes.
+Topics: the subunit structure of eukaryotic RNA polymerases and their role in transcriptional reactions; the composition of eukaryotic promoters, including regulatory units; general and specific transcription factors; developmental regulatory circuits and factors; structural motifs involved in DNA binding and transcriptional initiation and control.
+Not offered 2007-08.

 Ch 242 ab.
 Chemical Synthesis.
 9 units (3-0-6); first, second terms.
 Prerequisite: Ch 41 abc.
 An integrated approach to synthetic problem solving featuring an extensive review of modern synthetic reactions with concurrent development of strategies for synthesis design.
 Part a will focus on the application of modern methods of stereocontrol in the construction of stereochemically complex acyclic systems.
 Part b will focus on strategies and reactions for the synthesis of cyclic systems.
-Instructors: Reisman, Virgil.
+Instructors: Stoltz, staff.